windicss/vite-plugin-windicss/README.md

 ### Preflight (style reseting)

-Preflight is also enables on demanded, if you'd like to completely disable it, you can configure it as below
+Preflight is enables on demanded, if you'd like to completely disable it, you can configure it as below

 ```ts
 // vite.config.js